 Skip to content

-Talk to someone
+Talk to someone!

-It’s OK to not be OK and
+Always remember it’s OK to not be OK and talking shows strength, not weakness.

-If you (or your child, if you're a parent/carer) are feeling low, anxious, or generally struggling, there are lots of services available to help you, all year round.
 Please always ask for support if you need it and don’t ever struggle on alone.

 The services below are all free.
 They don’t need a professional referral, so you can contact them directly.

-Who to Call in a Crisis (all ages)
+Who to call in a crisis (all ages)

 If you or someone you know of any age is having a mental health crisis and needs help right now, call: